 Canon's most affordable DSLR yet, this is ideal for beginners

 Type: DSLR | Megapixels: 18MP | Lens mount: Canon EF-S | Screen: 2.7-inch screen, 230,000K dots | Viewfinder: Yes, optical | Continuous shooting: 3fps | Movies: Full HD (1080p) | User level: Beginner

 Canon has spent some time filling out the low end of its DSLR range recently, creating lots of compelling options for beginner users and those working to tight budgets.
-One of the most affordable options is the EOS 4000D, a stripped-back beginner's DSLR that does just about everything you need it to for an incredible price, kit lens included.
+One of the most affordable options is the EOS 4000D, which comes at an even lower price point than the EOS 2000D seen above.
+It's a stripped-back beginner's DSLR that does just about everything you need it to for an incredible price, kit lens included.
 It's nothing terribly sophisticated, but for the money you get a decent camera with 18MP of resolution and 3fps burst shooting, as well as access to Canon's incredible stable of lenses.

 Read more: Canon EOS Rebel T100 / EOS 4000D review

 5. Panasonic Lumix GX80 / 85

 A pocket-sized mirrorless camera at a pocket-money price

 Type: Mirrorless | Sensor: Four Thirds | Megapixels: 16.0MP | Screen: 3.0-inch, 1,040k tilt touch | Viewfinder: Electronic, 2,765k | Lens: Micro Four Thirds | Continuous shooting speed: 8fps (40fps elec shutter) | Max video resolution: 4k | User level: Intermediate